 - 1 teaspoon salt

-- ½ cup butter cut into small pieces
+- ½ cup cold butterplus extra for brushing cut into small pieces (113 grams)

 - 1 tablespoon coarse sugar